Behind the Scenes

 Arriving in Halifax

-Halifax is one of those cities that feels approachable the moment you arrive.
-Whether you land at Halifax Stanfield International Airport or arrive by ferry from Dartmouth, the transition into the city is easy and intuitive.
+Halifax is one of those cities that feels approachable the moment you arrive — especially when you only have 36 hours to explore the city.
+Whether you land at Halifax Stanfield International Airport or cross the harbour by ferry from Dartmouth, the transition into the city is easy and intuitive.

 Stop One: Citadel Hill National Historic Site